ericmjl/small-group/README.md

     $ python app.py

 You can open the app in your browser at the URL: `http://localhost:5000/`

-Make sure you have a **private** GitHub repository specially designated for synchronizing your data.
-(Emphasis on **private**: Neither myself nor the app are responsible if your data becomes publicly available.)

-    $ cd ~/.smallgroup
-    $ git remote add origin <your private github repository URL>
-    $ git push --set-upstream origin master

-Once this is done, synchronization is done automatically each time you run the app, through a script called [`sync.sh`](./sync.sh).

 To close the app, close the terminal window in which you ran the app.